French Wealth Tax (ISF) and French Property Wealth Tax (IFI)

 If the authorities consider that you have underpaid wealth tax, they will challenge not only your last declaration - but may go back up to 10 years.
 The time available for the tax authorities to question valuations or omissions is variable:

-- 3 years if the asset description on the wealth tax form was sufficiently precise requiring no further research
+Assets in France - 3 years if the asset description on the wealth tax form was sufficiently precise requiring no further research - 6 years if the description was insufficient or omitted - 10 years if there was intentional fraud

-- 3 years if the asset description on the wealth tax form was sufficiently precise requiring no further research
+Assets outside France - 3 years if the asset description on the wealth tax form was sufficiently precise requiring no further research - 10 years in all other circumstances

 The above is only an outline of our understanding of the key rules.
 If you receive correspondance from the tax authorities challenging your declarations it is always important to react quickly and take legal advice.